SAGE: Sequential Attribute Generator for Analyzing Glioblastomas using Limited Dataset: Results and Discussions

 \textit{2.
 Quantitative Evaluation:} As a quantitative measure, we calculated the Inception Score of generated images.
 For two classes, the score can be between 1 and 2.
-The closer the score is to 2, the better our GAN performs.
-For SAGE, we calculated Inception score for a total of 1000 images (500 each of control and mutated).
+The closer the score is to 2, the better our GAN performs - in terms of realness and diversity.
+We calculated Inception score for a total of 1000 images (500 each of control and mutated).
 We calculated SSIM over the same set.
-We used similar settings to evaluate Inception score and SSIM for DC-GAN and WGAN-GP.
+We used same settings to evaluate Inception score and SSIM for comparison between SAGE and other GANs.
 The results are shown in Table~\ref{tab:quality_metrics}.
-We note that SAGE gives an inception score value of 1.71 which shows that it is effective in learning both quality and diversity of data.
+We note that SAGE gives an Inception Score value of 1.71 which shows that it is effective in learning both quality and diversity of data.
 The SSIM value above 0.5 indicates that visual properties of generated images are similar to real images but since the SSIM is not too close to 1, we can infer that there is a certain level of diversity associated with data.

 \textit{3.
 Evaluation by Radiologists:} We also report results from a blind test conducted with our radiologists (Table~\ref{tab:blind_test}) to demonstrate that SAGE can generate realistic looking good quality tumors.
 Referring to Table~\ref{tab:blind_test}, we note a FPR of 35$\%$ and 27$\%$ for control and mutated classes, respectively.
 We also observe a FNR of 33$\%$ and 19$\%$, respectively.
 This indicates that SAGE is also able to generate realistic new tumors, i.e., learning how a new tumor would realistically grow.
 For the tumors that the radiologists could detect as being synthetically generated, we obtained feedback from the radiologists about what features look artificial.
 There was an agreement among radiologists that an image was computer generated because one of two things: (a) a specific artifact which seemed to be present on some of the images.
 Many of them had sharp lines or a broken appearance, discontinuity.
 Those images were suspected as computer generated.
-They also classified "smudgy" appearance as computer generated or looking fake, and (b) the brain cortex seemed discontinuous or abnormal on some of the images, which was labeled as computer generated.
+They also classified ``smudgy" appearance as computer generated or looking fake, and (b) the brain cortex seemed discontinuous or abnormal on some of the images, which was labeled as computer generated.
 Further, they did not find anything about the tumors themselves that was different between real and generated images.